 Pursuant to Article 141 of the IPA Implementing Regulation, under centralised management, evaluations during the programming period shall be carried out under the responsibility of the Commission.
-Interim evaluation has been carried out in line with the provisions of said Article in the light of the proportionality principle.
-Findings and recommendations will be taking into consideration while drafting of the Programme Document for 2014 - 2020 financial prospective.
+An ex-ante evaluation has not been carried out in line with the provisions of said Article in the light of the proportionality principle.